Learning transitions in classical Ising models and deformed toric codes

-{\it Nonlinear probes of the effects of learning.}-- The above examples illustrate a general feature of learning problems: Averages over linear functions of conditional correlations are insensitive to the effects of learning, i.e.\ $[\langle \cdots\rangle_{\bm{s}}]=\langle \cdots\rangle$, where `$\cdots$' is a function of $\bm{\sigma}$.
+{\it Nonlinear probes of the effects of learning.}-- A general feature of learning problems is that averages over linear functions of conditional correlations are insensitive to the effects of learning, i.e.\ $[\langle \cdots\rangle_{\bm{s}}]=\langle \cdots\rangle$, where `$\cdots$' is a function of $\bm{\sigma}$.
+Since the ferromagnetic (FM) phase is defined by correlations $\langle \sigma_i \sigma_j\rangle$ that are finite at large separations between $i$ and $j$, this property implies that the transition out of the FM phase is at a temperature $\beta_c^{-1}$ that is independent of $\gamma$, as shown in Fig.~\ref{fig:phasediagram}.

 To probe the effects of learning at the level of the ensemble of $\bm{s}$, it is necessary to average {\it nonlinear} functions of the conditional correlations.
-In the paramagnetic (PM) phase (at small $\beta$ and small $\gamma$) the Edwards-Anderson correlation function $[\langle \sigma_i \sigma_j \rangle_{\bm{s}}^2]$ vanishes at large separation between $i$ and $j$, while in the `spin glass' (SG) phase (at small $\beta$ and large $\gamma$) this correlation is finite at large separations.
-At $\beta=0$, where the model is on the Nishimori line~\cite{Nishimori1981,Iba1999}, the location $\gamma_c(\beta=0)$ of the transition between PM and SG has been identified as $\gamma_c(0)\approx 0.782$, which corresponds to the known critical disorder probability $10.9\%$~\cite{Pujol2001,Chalker2002, Ohzeki15RBIM, Deng25RBIM}.
+In the paramagnetic (PM) phase (at small $\beta$ and small $\gamma$) the Edwards-Anderson correlation function $[\langle \sigma_i \sigma_j \rangle_{\bm{s}}^2]$ vanishes at large separation between $i$ and $j$, while in the `spin glass' (SG) phase (at small $\beta$ and large $\gamma$) this correlation function is finite at large separations.
+For all $\beta \leq \beta_c$, we will see that there is a critical measurement strength $\gamma_c=\gamma_c(\beta)$ corresponding to the transition from PM to SG.
+At $\beta=0$, where the model is on the Nishimori line~\cite{Nishimori1981,Iba1999} with gauge symmetrized disorder~\cite{NishimoriCat}, the critical measurement strength $\gamma_c(\beta=0)$ has previously been identified as $\gamma_c(0)\approx 0.782$, which corresponds to the known critical disorder probability $10.9\%$~\cite{Pujol2001,Chalker2002, Ohzeki15RBIM, Deng25RBIM}.

-Here it will be convenient to study an averaged domain wall entropy, and we will use this object to identify and to probe the transition in correlation functions that occurs as $\gamma$ is increased through $\gamma_c(\beta)$.
-This domain wall entropy will also turn out to have a clear physical meaning in the context of the deformed toric code where it is equivalent to the coherent information.
-To define the domain wall entropy, we consider a $d \times d$ square lattice Ising model in a stripe geometry and introduce two additional spins coupled, respectively, to all of the original spins at the two opposite ends of the stripe.
-The coupling $\beta$ between these new `boundary' spins $\sigma_L$ and $\sigma_R$ and the bulk spins $\sigma_j$ is the same as between neighboring bulk spins.